 “CEHS has an academic culture that is healthy and strong; collaborative and caring; respected and effective,” says Kostelnik.
 “Those qualities will continue to permeate CEHS programs as they forge ahead.
 Of course, no good organization remains static.
 I am confident that this is just the beginning of a wonderful future and that CEHS will continue its upward trajectory beyond anything we have yet envisioned.”

-Beth Doll, CEHS associate dean for academic affairs, will serve as interim chair until a permanent dean is selected in 2018.
+Beth Doll, CEHS associate dean for academic affairs, will serve as interim dean until a permanent dean is selected.

 Please take a moment to read Dean Kostelnik’s final message as CEHS dean, and take a moment to wish her well.